What Is a Cloud-Native Application Protection Platform (CNAPP)?

 A CNAPP addresses the industry’s need for modern cloud security monitoring, posture management, breach prevention and control tools.
 It does so by offering enhanced visibility, quantification of risks, secure software development, and a combined cloud security solution.

-By combining multiple cloud security capabilities into a single solution, a CNAPP increases overall visibility of the risks associated with your cloud infrastructure.
+By combining multiple cloud security capabilities into a single solution, a CNAPP provides more visibility across cloud infrastructure, workloads, and applications.
+Increased visibility helps contextualize cloud and application risks.
 CNAPP solutions provide security teams the ability to quantify and respond to risks in the cloud environment.

-A CNAPP is intended as an end-to-end cloud infrastructure security solution that eliminates the need to exchange information between platforms and software solutions.
-It consolidates all reporting, scanning and threat detection related to your cloud environment into a single software solution, thus minimizing human error associated with managing multiple tools and software while also reducing the time it takes for teams to be notified after a threat has been detected.
+A CNAPP is an end-to-end cloud security solution that eliminates the need to exchange information between tools.
+It consolidates cloud infrastructure provisioning, workload scanning and protection, entitlement management, and application and data security into a single software solution, thus minimizing human error associated with managing multiple tools while also reducing the time it takes for teams to remediate cloud security issues.

 A CNAPP enables scanning and rapid response to misconfigurations.
 An increasing number of software development teams implement the continuous integration and delivery (CI/CD) paradigm.
 A CNAPP can be easily integrated into CI/CD activities to scan changes like infrastructure as code (IaC) configuration and block unsecure deployments to the cloud.